Yggdroot/Yoyo-leaf/README.md

 ```

 ## License
-This plugin is released under the Apache License, Version 2.0 (the "License").
+This software is released under the Apache License, Version 2.0 (the "License").